nshfm/site/posts/2025-06-30-first-post.md

 title: My First Post
 ---

-This is the content of my first post!
+# This is the content of my first post!

 Can you believe it guys?
 New post, just a week away.
 New post is in a week!
 Woohoo!
 I am so happy about this information.
 New post!
 Just a week away, oh wow.
 Can you believe it?
 New post!
 Just in a week!
 It got here so fast!
 New post!
 Just a week away!

-<h3> Here is synthesis of 2,4,6-Trinitrotoluene (TNT) from benzene</h3>
+## Here is synthesis of 2,4,6-Trinitrotoluene (TNT) from benzene

 Benzene can be converted to toluene through a Friedel-Crafts alkylation reaction, where a methyl group (-CH₃) is added to the benzene ring, typically using methyl chloride (CH₃Cl) and a Lewis acid catalyst like aluminum chloride (AlCl₃).